jaumerossal/jekyll-now/_posts/2020-10-11-We're not at that age yet.md

 This was said to me by a close friend of mine not too long ago.
 I realize that me wanting to talk about real estate has been a thing since I was in highschool.
 My brothers and I have been obssessed with the idea of making passive income, and real estate was always at the top of the list.

+It's important to say that currently im 22, and no where near the financial point to be able to invest in anything, especially not real estate.
+I am a big day dreamer and love thinking of all the different things I could do if I had the money, yet the current task at hand is creating that first source of real income.

 Perhaps it's silly to think that everyone wants to hear about real estate/ how to make money online / how to not go into a random corporate job and I think that's fine, I just forget what is normal and what isn't.